utkucivelek/civ/README.md

-# Analysis of Survey Data about Calendar Demands
+# Analysis of a Survey on Calendar Features

 This project use Python 3.X and libraries of ...